+- WD42C22A: 9.
+Transfer contents of the four (or seven) byte ECC register to buffer, most significant byte first.

+- Clock the ECC register.
+Stop

+if correctable pattern found or

+if number of clocks exceeds

+sector size.
+If number of

+clocks exceeds sector size,

+set error bit of status register

+and ECC error of error register

 - Transfer byte count to buffer (2 bytes).
-Transfer 3 bytes of error pattern to buffer if C=0 and transfer 4 bytes of error pattern if C=1 or 7 byte ECC. - Set DCI (bit 3) in the interface status register (38 hex).
-MCINT asserted. - MICRO: - Read disk controller status register (27 hex) and error register (21 hex).
+Transfer 3 bytes of error pattern to buffer if C=0 and transfer 4 bytes of error pattern if C=1 or 7 byte ECC.

+- 12. Set DCI (bit 3) in the interface status register (38 hex).

+MCINT asserted.

+- · MICRO:

+- 13. Read disk controller status register (27 hex) and error register (21 hex).